 You can also use the links on the left to find out more about our different volunteer roles.

-Application for volunteering is a three step process
+Application for volunteering is a five step process

 Step 1 - complete the suitability questionnaire by 1 October

 Our questionnaire determines if you are suitable candidate for volunteering.
 By completing the questionnaire you will be entered into the selection process and 100 applicants will be chosen at random to be invited to attend our information event on Friday 24 October 2014.